euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 You have to **respect** *.with* order like in above example.

 *applicationContext* is required

-*loggerConfig* is required and with ENLoggerConfig class you can enable,disable logging, configurate logserver or level of logging.
+*loggerConfig* is required is based on ENLoggerConfig class

 ```kotlin
 ENLoggerConfig(var debuggable: Boolean, @LogLevel var logLevel: Int,